You can help protect yourself from this kind of fraud. Here are some things to keep in mind:

-Fraudsters will request payments or give new account numbers for future payments.
-The email requests may look like regular communication between you and another party or even be inserted into an ongoing conversation.
-The email requests will often have a sense of urgency that plays on your desire to quickly resolve a potential problem.
+Fraudsters will ask for payments or give new account numbers for future payments.
+The email requests may look like regular communication between you and another party.
+They may even be inserted into an ongoing conversation.
+The email requests will often have a sense of urgency that plays on your desire to help solve a problem.

-BB&T does not solicit confidential client information this way.
-These messages are fraudulent, and they aren't from BB&T. If you happen to get one, don't respond to it, and don't click any of the links in the message.
+BB&T does not ask for confidential client information this way.
+These messages are fraudulent, and they aren't from BB&T. If you get one, don't respond to it, and don't click any of the links in the message.

-If you've already responded to one of these messages—or have reached a site that appeared to be BB&T online banking after following a link in one of these emails—please call 888-BBT-ONLINE (888-228-6654) immediately.
+If you've already responded to one of these messages—or have reached a site that looks like BB&T online banking after following a link in one of these emails—please call 888-BBT-ONLINE (888-228-6654) right away.